thomasjallerton/nimbus-framework/docs/gettingstarted.md

 Nimbus is made available though maven and is hosted in the maven central repository.

-First you need to added the nimbus-core dependency to your pom.
+First you need to add the nimbus-core dependency to your pom.
 This adds the annotation processor and local testing capabilities.
 ```xml
 <dependency>
     <groupId>com.allerton</groupId>